 Types of accommodation available

-Robert Menzies College: located on campus, this dry-residence is a great option for students.
-Meals are included.
-The facilities include the following: piano, billiard tables, tv room, on-site laundries, student kitchen, courtyard and BBQ, college library, academic assistance and Chapel.
-Students do not apply for this through the Study Abroad office; rather, directly through the college.
+- Robert Menzies College: located on campus, this dry-residence is a great option for students, meals are included, facilities include: piano, billiard tables, tv room, on-site laundries, student kitchen, courtyard and BBQ, college library, academic assistance and Chapel (Students apply directly through the college)

-Dunmore Lang College: Located on campus, this residence includes 20 meals per week.
-Students do not apply for this through the Study Abroad office; rather, directly through the college.
-The facilities include the following: unlimited internet, university sports membership, tutoring and pastoral care, chiropractic and music rooms, common rooms, a computer lab, on-site laundries and a college library.
+- Dunmore Lang College: Located on campus, includes 20 meals per week, facilities include: unlimited internet, university sports membership, tutoring and pastoral care, chiropractic and music rooms, common rooms, a computer lab, on-site laundries and a college library (Students apply directly through the college)